All Episodes

 It just made absolutely no sense.

-And I saw the transition, so I was part of it.
+So I was part of it.

-They're they're transitioning for sure.
+And they're transitioning, for sure.

-And so I've gotten I would say I've gotten as close as a person can get to not giving a fuck what anybody else thinks about me in terms of my self-esteem.
+And so I've gotten, I would say I've gotten as close as a person can get to not giving a fuck what anybody else thinks about me in terms of my self-esteem.

 But when you insist on someone else referring to you by like different pronouns, it just comes off to me like you're sourcing your identity by the way other people see you more than you're sourcing your identity by the way you see yourself.